Web Summit to Slush: How Startup Events Ignite Capital and Culture

 Disrupt’s “Startup Battlefield” birthed Dropbox and Mint.
 In 2025, its “Women-Led Sparks” track saw a 38% uplift in follow-on fundraising, per Wired’s analysis of female founders’ funding metrics.

-Web Summit: The Definitive Cross-Area Collision
+Web Summit: The Ultimate Cross-Sector Collision

 With global attendees from 170+ countries, Web Summit’s open-format sparks serendipity across AI, climate, healthtech, and fintech.
-“Our worth is serendipity,” says Paddy Cosgrave, CEO.
+“Our value is serendipity,” says Paddy Cosgrave, CEO.
 Its “Circle” tier created 25 new angel networks in emerging markets.

-Africa Tech Summit: Elevating Continental Business development
+Africa Tech Summit: Elevating Continental Innovation

-Spinning or turning through Cape Town, Nairobi, and Lagos since 2015, ATS’s diaspora-driven model yields 70% of startups securing international pilots within six months.
+Rotating through Cape Town, Nairobi, and Lagos since 2015, ATS’s diaspora-driven model yields 70% of startups securing international pilots within six months.

 7 Tactical Steps for Organizers and Policymakers